 Volunteers are frequently needed for St. Bart’s overnight Shelter (currently suspended), the Soup Kitchen, the Breakfast Service and the Pantry through Crossroads Community Services at St. Bart's.
 To learn more, please visit the volunteer page of the Crossroads Community Services website.

 Altar Guild Members prepare the altars in the Church or Chapel for all celebrations of the Holy Eucharist by setting out the liturgical vessels, linens, wine and bread on Sundays, weekdays, Holy days, weddings and funerals.
 They clean and put away the vessels and remove wine stains from linens following each service.
 Further laundering and ironing is done by a paid laundress.
 The Altar Guild welcomes new members, both men and women.
 Contact the Reverend Peter Thompson, Vicar, for more information.

 St. Bart’s Greeters & Ushers greet all who enter our doors for worship services, hand out programs, answer questions, and help worshipers find seats.
 During the service, we pass the collection plates among the congregants and direct them to communion stations.
 After the service, we welcome people at coffee hour.
-Ushers serve at the 9 and 11 am services on Sundays and at the 6 pm service on Wednesdays.
+Ushers serve at the 9 and 11 am services on Sundays.
 Individuals are typically assigned one service per month via a monthly rota circulated by email.
 Complete training is given by the Head Usher before starting.
 There are no prerequisites other than a commitment to a radically welcoming outlook.

 There are several open shifts (especially weekends) for friendly, welcoming volunteers.
 Training provided, some computer experience required.
 Please Veronica Shea.